 The insurance adjusters will review your case and come up with an offer to settle your case.
 The initial settlement is usually low and does not account for all of your damages, short- and long-term.

-Before you accept any settlement offers or sign any papers, let us review them.
+Before you accept any settlement offers or sign any papers, let a trusted personal injury lawyer in Temecula review them.
 If you accept a settlement offer, you cannot reopen the claim later to get more compensation.

 If we decline the first offer – which is often the case – we will continue negotiations.
 The timeframe during which negotiations take place varies depending on a lot of factors.
 In many cases, we are able to reach a fair settlement.
 But in some cases, the insurer refuses to offer fair compensation and we must file a lawsuit.